cronfig/mautic-cronfig/README.md

 ## Create the cron tasks

 Mautic plugin prepared the cron tasks for you.
 Just allow the ones you want.
 The Free account lets you run the required Mautic tasks for free for unlimited time.
-Check the pricing page for more details.
+Check the [official website](https://cronfig.io/) for more details.